8 Foolproof Ways to Keep Your Succulents Alive

 8. Beware of frost

 While some succulents, including certain types of Sedum and Sempervivum, can withstand freezing temps, most cannot.
-When in doubt, assume that any drop below freezing will call damage or death to your plant.
+Take care when a cold snap is in the forecast—since succulents are mostly water, their cell walls are prone to bursting, which turns the leaves to mush.
+When in doubt, assume that any drop below freezing will cause damage or death to your plant.
 The easiest solution for frost protection is to keep plants in containers that are light enough to move indoors or under awnings when a cold snap is predicted.
-Also, unlike the rest of your garden, succulents actually have a greater chance of survival if they're dry before a cold snap, not wet.
-Here, watch this handy little video for more:
+Also, unlike the rest of your garden, succulents actually have a greater chance of survival if they’re dry before a cold snap, not wet.